MachinisteWeb/node-atlas/TLDR.md

 │  │
 │  ┊┉
 │
-├─ templates/                ⤆ The View part with each type of template for render.
+├─ views/                    ⤆ The View part with each type of view for render.
 │  ├─ home.htm
 │  ├─ default.htm
 │  ┊┉